 Elizabeth has been a Chartered Member of the Landscape Institute since 2012.
 Work experience with Kirklees Metropolitan Council included leisure, industrial and environmental improvement work.
 Whilst raising a family, Elizabeth completed some twenty varied garden design commissions.
 Since the inception of 2B Landscape Consultancy, she has been involved in the design and implementation of a range of landscape projects including hard and soft landscape design, specification and contract management.
 She has managed numerous landscape and visual impact assessments and tends to take the lead on garden, school and historic landscape design projects.

-Elizabeth served LI Yorkshire+Humber Branch from 2000 to 2010; from 2005 as Honorary Secretary and webmaster.
-She allows Bill and Amanda to spend far too much on LI business.
+Elizabeth served LI Yorkshire+Humber Branch from 2000 to 2010; from 2005 as Honorary Secretary and webmaster, and has recently taken on the role of LIYHB Honorary Secretary once again.

 Amanda McDermott, BA(Hons) MLA CMLI

 Amanda has been a Chartered Member of the Landscape Institute since 2014.
 She is a creative, committed landscape architect with an organised and proactive approach.
 Her qualifications include architecture and landscape, and broad work experience includes landscape character and landscape and visual assessment (LVIA), as well as landscape design at all scales, from master planning to detail design.

 She is based in Calderdale, where personal experience of flooding has enhanced her interest in climate action.
 Amanda is a founding trustee of Slow the Flow, a charity working to advance the education of the public in Natural Flood Management (NFM), Sustainable Drainage Systems and other renewable methods of managing the environment.
 Slow The Flow was awarded the Queens Award for Voluntary Service in 2021.